Our Team

 Tameka Davis

-Human Resources Manager, SHRM-CP (USA)
+Senior Human Resources Manager, SHRM-CP

 Tameka has over ten years of experience in human resources and finance within the nonprofit and government sector, most recently at North Carolina Conservation Network.
 Tameka also served as a board member of the Raleigh Metro Society for Human Resource Management (SHRM) as the organization’s Diversity Director.
 She currently serves on the board of Ron Howell Foundation.
 Tameka holds a Society for Human Resource Management, Certified Professional (SHRM-CP) certification and brings a wealth of experience in recruiting, onboarding and offboarding, employee relations, DE&I, payroll, and more.
 In her free time she enjoys traveling, exercising, and spending time with family and friends.